MinaProtocol/mina/rfcs/0011-ban-scoring.md

 ## Unresolved questions

-[unresolved-questions]: #unresolved-questions

 - Is there a principled way to decide the severity of transgressions by peers?
 - Can a peer too-easily circumvent the system?
 - What are the numerical values associated with the constructors above?
 - What is the ban threshold?